Visa policy of Senegal

 Visitors to Senegal require a visa unless they come from one of the visa exempt countries.
 Visitors must hold passports that are valid for at least 6 months from the date of arrival.

 Visa policy map

 Visa exemption

-Citizens of the following 61 countries can visit Senegal without a visa for up to 90 days:
+Citizens of the following countries can visit Senegal without a visa for up to 90 days:

 Holders of passport for Public Affairs of China can visit Senegal without a visa for 30 days.

-Holders of a Laissez-Passer issued by the United Nations traveling on duty and holders of a Laissez-Passer issued by the Economic Community of West African States do not require a visa.
+Holders of a Laissez-Passer issued by the United Nations traveling on duty and holders of a Laissez-Passer issued by the Economic Community of West African States do not require a visa for up to 90 days.